 - If you like the offer, you can close in as little as a week.
 The company handles the paperwork, and you get the money.

-This speed is precisely what you need to halt a foreclosure auction in its tracks.
-The funds from the sale pay off your entire mortgage balance before the auctioneer ever picks up the gavel.
+The tool provides the exact speed you require to stop a foreclosure auction from happening.
+The proceeds from the sale will settle your complete mortgage debt before the auctioneer begins the bidding process.
 A good way to understand this market is to see it from the other side; learning about how to find distressed properties for investing shows you exactly what these buyers are looking for.

 Finding a Trustworthy Cash Buyer